juju/docs/src/en/developer-resources.md

 distribution of resources.
 If resources are grouped into one file (resource) then they are larger and must be updated everywhere when they are updated.

-Also see [Resources][charms-resources] in the User guide for an end-user perspective.
+Also see [Juju resources][charms-resources] in the User guide for an end-user perspective.

 ## Developing a charm with resources